sergio-usma/epic_quotes_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank [Vijay Kumar](https://www.linkedin.com/in/vijay-kumar-44b4b1197/) for the project's inspiration and codebase.
-I also want to thank [FreeCodeCamp](https://www.freecodecamp.org/) for the [Quotable API](https://github.com/lukePeavey/quotable).
+I also want to thank api-ninjas.com for the [Quotes API](https://api-ninjas.com/api/quotes).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>